Latest ATP Tour News

 ATP tournaments will resume on 22 August at the Western & Southern Open – relocated from Cincinnati to New York – and the US Open, which will be played behind closed doors.

-A four-week European clay-court season will follow with back-to-back Masters 1000 Series events in Madrid and Rome, followed immediately by the French Open, which will take place from 28 September-11 October.
+A four-week European clay-court season will follow with a 250 tournament in Kitzbuhel, a Masters 1000 Series in Rome and a 500 in Hamburg, followed immediately by the French Open, which will take place from 27 September-11 October.
 Around 60% of spectator capacity is expected to be allowed.